zacwong2151/tp/docs/DeveloperGuide.md

     * 2a1. iVolunteer shows an error message that there is no such volunteer in the given index.

       Use case resumes from step 2.

+**Use case UCV04: Clear all volunteers in volunteer list**

+**MSS**

+1. User clears all volunteers in volunteer list.
+2. The volunteer list becomes empty.

+    Use case ends.

 *{More to be added}*